Cleaning solar panels

 How often should you clean solar panels?

-Most solar panel providers and installers recommend cleaning your solar panels at least once every 12 months, but this is dependent on several factors, such as how dirty the panels get and how much rainfall your area gets.
+Most solar panel providers and installers recommend cleaning your solar panels at least once every 6-12 months, depending on several factors such as how dirty the panels get and how much rainfall your area gets.

-If your solar panels are installed on an angle and there’s plenty of rainfall year-round nature may be able to take care of most of the cleaning process for you.
-Those with solar panels on a horizontal surface however, may want to look at cleaning more regularly.
-If you are going to clean your solar panels, then it is recommended to clean earlier in the morning when the panels are a bit cooler to touch.
+If your solar panels are installed on an angle and there’s plenty of rainfall year-round, nature may be able to take care of most of the cleaning process for you.
+However, those with solar panels on a horizontal surface may want to look at cleaning more regularly.

 Is it worth cleaning solar panels?

-Cleaning solar panels can be thought of as home maintenance, such as cleaning the gutters or washing the car.
-But whether it’s worth doing comes down to a variety of individual circumstances, including how many solar panels you have, how much rainfall you generally get, and how much time and effort you’re willing to spend to potentially save a few dollars on your energy bill.
+By cleaning your solar panels, you could increase their efficiency and longevity.
+But whether it’s worth doing comes down to a variety of individual circumstances, including how many solar panels you have, how much rainfall you typically get, and how much time and effort you’re willing to spend to potentially save a few dollars on your energy bill.

 Best-Rated Solar Installers